 Living the dream or existing average?

-Living the dream would be great – fast cars, more family time, travel, great food and wine, healthy and vital – all of which may be part of the things that you are looking for as part of life.
-However, the above aren’t really factored into this $2.17m – that figure is based on average!!!
+Living the dream would be great.
+Fast cars, more family time, travel, great food, and wine, healthy and vital.
+All of which may be part of the things that you are looking for as part of life.
+However, the above isn’t really factored into this $2.17m – that figure is based on average.

 I am sure you are still coming to grips with the fact that $2.17m (not my figures) and that is pre-tax is the AVERAGE cost – how about for those of us that enjoy some colour in our lives – $3, $4, $5 10m?
 This bodes the question – outside of your job – Plan A, what else do you have running which could help you kick this necessary financial goal?